isc-projects/stork/doc/dev/ci-images.rst

 .. _ci-images:

 *********
-CI images
+CI Images
 *********

-The GitLab CI in the Stork project is extensively used to test, build, and release on multiple operating systems and architectures.
-Each Gitlab CI pipeline runs a new Docker container.
-Stork has some big dependencies as Java, Python, and Ruby which makes the official Docker images shared by Docker Hub or other registries to not be appropriate.
-We needed to prepare our own images with all the dependencies installed.
-It allows us to limit the amount of transferred data and speed up the execution of the CI pipelines.
+The GitLab CI in the Stork project is extensively used to test, build, and release the software on multiple operating systems and architectures.
+Each GitLab CI pipeline runs a new Docker container.
+Stork has some major dependencies: Java, Python, and Ruby, which make the official Docker images shared by Docker Hub or other registries.
+Preparing our own images with all the dependencies installed allows our developers to limit the amount of transferred data and speed up the execution of the CI pipelines.

 .. warning::

     The images tagged as ``latest`` are legacy.
-They should not be overwritten because their Dockerfiles were lost (it seems they were not prepared from the images stored in the repository).
+They should not be overwritten because their Dockerfiles were lost; they were not prepared from the images stored in the repository.
-    The explicit tags should be used instead of them.
+    Use explicit tags instead of the legacy images.

 The Dockerfiles of CI images are located in the ``docker/images/ci`` directory.
-The Rake tasks related to the CI images are defined in the ``rakelib/45_docker_registry.rake`` file.
+Rake tasks related to the CI images are defined in the ``rakelib/45_docker_registry.rake`` file.

-List of CI images
+List of CI Images
 =================

 Currently available images:

-    - ``debian.Dockerfile`` - Debian-based image, it is a default base for CI task.
+    - ``debian.Dockerfile`` - Debian-based image; a default base for CI tasks.
       Available for AMD64 and ARM64 architectures from the ``1`` tag.
 Stored in the registry as the ``ci-base`` image.
-    - ``redhat-ubi8.Dockerfile`` (old name: ``redhat-ubi8.Dockerfile``) - RedHat-based image
+    - ``redhat-ubi8.Dockerfile`` (old name: ``redhat-ubi8.Dockerfile``) - RedHat-based image.
       Available for AMD64 and ARM64 architectures from the ``1`` tag.
 Stored in the registry as the ``pkgs-redhat-ubi`` image (prior tag ``5``: ````pkgs-redhat-ubi8``).
-    - ``compose.Dockerfile`` - Allows using Docker-in-Docker in CI pipelines
+    - ``compose.Dockerfile`` - Allows using Docker-in-Docker in CI pipelines.
       Available only for AMD64 architecture.
 Stored in the registry as the ``pkgs-compose`` image.
-    - ``cloudsmith.Dockerfile`` - Image for Cloudsmith CLI for the release purposes Available only for AMD64 architecture.
+    - ``cloudsmith.Dockerfile`` - Image for Cloudsmith CLI for release purposes.
+      Available only for AMD64 architecture.
 Stored in the registry as the ``pkgs-cloudsmith`` image.
     - ``alpine.Dockerfile`` - Alpine-based image.
 Available for AMD64 and ARM64